Gangs in the United States: Activities and types

-Gangs are known to engage in traditionally gang-related gambling, drug trafficking, and arms trafficking, white collar crime such as counterfeiting, identity theft, and fraud, and non-traditional activity of human trafficking and prostitution.
+Gangs are known to engage in traditionally gang-related gambling, drug trafficking, arms trafficking, white collar crime such as counterfeiting, identity theft, and fraud, as well as non-traditional activities, such as human trafficking and prostitution.

 Gangs can be categorized based on their ethnic affiliation, their structure, or their membership.
 Among the gang types defined by the National Gang Intelligence Center are the national street gang, the prison gang, the motorcycle gang, and the local street gang.

 Prison gangs

 American prison gangs, like most street gangs, are formed for protection against other gangs.
 The goal of many street gang members is to gain the respect and protection that comes from being in a prison gang.
 Prison gangs use street gang members as their power base for which they recruit new members.
 For many members, reaching prison gang status shows the ultimate commitment to the gang.

 Some prison gangs are transplanted from the street, and in some occasions, prison gangs "outgrow" the penitentiary and engage in criminal activities on the outside.
 Many prison gangs are racially oriented.
-Gang umbrella organizations like the Folk Nation and People Nation have originated in prisons.
+Gang alliances like the Folk Nation and People Nation have originated in prisons.

 One notable American prison gang is the Aryan Brotherhood, an organization known for its violence and white supremacist views.
-Established in the mid-1960s, the gang was not affiliated with the Aryan Nations and allegedly engages in violent crime, drug trafficking, and illegal gambling activities both in and out of prisons.
+Established in the mid-1960s, the gang is not affiliated with the Aryan Nations and allegedly engages in violent crime, drug trafficking, and illegal gambling activities both in and out of prisons.
 On July 28, 2006, after a six-year federal investigation, four leaders of the gang were convicted of racketeering, murder, and conspiracy charges.
 Another significant American prison gang is the Aryan League, which was formed by an alliance between the Aryan Brotherhood and Public Enemy No. 1.
 Working collaboratively, the gangs engage in drug trafficking, identity theft, and other white collar crime using contacts in the banking system.
 The gang has used its connections in the banking system to target law enforcement agencies and family members of officers.

-There has been a long running racial tension between black and Hispanic prison gangs, as well as significant prison riots in which gangs have targeted each other.